gprot42/android-wealth-ninja/README.md

 # Wealth Ninja 🥷💰

-> A mobile investment tracking tool built with Flutter for tracking stocks, cryptocurrencies, and cash holdings.
-It helps users monitor real-time prices and manage their portfolio with ease.
+> A comprehensive mobile investment tracking and calculation tool built with Flutter.
+Track stocks, cryptocurrencies, and cash holdings with real-time prices, manage your portfolio with detailed analytics, and project future investment growth with our advanced compound calculator.

 ---